githubEdit

 Introduction

-Sprout is a modern templating engine inspired by Sprig but with enhanced features and a more modular approach.
+Sprout is a modern templating engine inspired by Sprig arrow-up-rightbut with enhanced features and a more modular approach.
 Migrating from Sprig to Sprout involves understanding these differences and adjusting your templates and code accordingly.

 Key Differences